 You know I’m all about healthy treats, and healthy treats means good ingredients.
 Don’t worry, nothing too crazy here and the ingredients are flexible!
 I’ll list the substitution here too!

-4 large eggs, room temperature, sorry no replacing these 🙂
+- This recipe uses 4 large eggs, sorry no replacing these 🙂

 You’re going to love these low carb blueberry muffins!
 Perfect with some Vanilla Ghee smeared on top!
 We store them in an airtight container at room temperature for 5 days.
 Enjoy!